 - Provides information and referrals for charitable, long-distance medical transportation, including deep-discount airline ticket programs for patients and patient escorts

 - Offers telephone helpline available 24 hours a day, 7 days a week

 - Facilitates air ambulance assistance services and ground transportation

 - Operates various Special-Lift and Child-Lift programs on behalf of special disease organizations and clinical research centers

 Operation Liftoff, Inc.

-Population served: Children in the United States, infancy to age 18, with a life-threatening illness
+Population served: Children under age 18 in the U.S. with a life-threatening illness

 Mission: To provide hope for courageous and frightened children with air transportation for a treatment trip.

 - Due to budget constraints, Operation Liftoff is temporarily limiting trips to treatment trips from or to St. Louis, MO.

 Population served: Assists all cancer patients, and their caregiver or companion, in air travel to a treatment center far from home.